XtendedGreg/alpine-os-updater/README.md

 A script to upgrade the Alpine Linux OS on Raspberry Pi

 ## Purpose
 This script will update an existing installation of Alpine Linux from a previous version to the latest release.
+This will perform the upgrade in place and will preserve the community repository inclusion from the previous version for apk.
+A reboot is required as part of the upgrade, and a script will run to complete the transition of the apk repository settings, and correcting installations of packages that have to updated automatically on first boot.
+Since package availability may change from version to version, a check of all existing installed packages will be performed to check if they are available in the repository for the new version.
+In the event any packages cannot be migrated to the new version, a prompt will be displayed to confirm that you want to proceed before any changes are made to the system.
+If it is accepted, or if there are no issues found, the script will continue with the installation.
+As part of this installer, all packages will be updated to the latest version available on the current OS version to try to ensure that your system can boot with networking following the upgrade.

 ## How To Use
  - From ssh or on the console, enter the following command which will download the script and run it